 3. Walk Among Tall Redwood Trees

 Summer has arrived in one of Marin's most majestic nature spots: Muir Woods.
-Described by conservationist John Muir as "the best tree-lovers monument that could be possibly found in all the forests of the world," this collection of old growth coast redwood trees, the tallest living things in the world, attracts nearly a million domestic and international tourists each year.
+Described by conservationist John Muir as "the best tree-lovers monument that could be possibly found in all the forests of the world," this collection of old-growth coast redwood trees, the tallest living things in the world, attracts nearly a million domestic and international tourists each year.
 If you’re an early riser, be sure to get the kids up early to explore this natural wonder.
 It’s possible to see Muir Woods much as it was thousands of years ago: quiet, misty, remarkably magical, and without the crowds.
-It is an unforgettable trip back into time.
+It is an unforgettable trip back in time.

 4. Hit the beach

-Marin County has some pretty spectacular beaches and and even better views.
+Marin County has some pretty spectacular beaches and even better views.
 Safety-wise, Tomales Bay State Park is a great option, as there are four surf-free beaches protected from winds.
-Beyond the beaches, there are forests, hills, meadows, marshes and fields connected by trails.
-Wildlife sightings are quite common as well, especially raccoons, chipmunks, rabbits, deer, squirrels and even skunks.
+Beyond the beaches, there are forests, hills, meadows, marshes, and fields connected by trails.
+Wildlife sightings are quite common as well, especially raccoons, chipmunks, rabbits, deer, squirrels, and even skunks.
 In total, there are 2,000 acres divided on the west and east sides of the bay.
 When you're ready for lunch, just head to the Vista Point Group Picnic Area, where there are tables.

 More information on featured attractions: